How to File FSSAI Annual Return

-The Food Safety and Standards Act, 2006 was established to regulate the food industry and for framing the laws relating to food and their manufacture, storage, distribution, sale and import and also established the Food Safety and Standards Authority of India (FSSAI).
+The Food Safety and Standards Act, 2006 was established to regulate the food industry and for framing the laws relating to food manufacturing, storage, distribution, sale and import.
+Thereby, it developed a Food Safety and Standards Authority of India (FSSAI).

 Food Authority shall confirm the following for every Food Article: